No one likes a person who is full of themselves, right?

-In today’s world, we often see one’s own views and ideals encouraged to be voiced out and expressed openly.
+Unfortunately in today’s trend, we often see one’s own views and ideals overtly expressed and voiced out without any filter.

-However, some caution is needed as we may possibly be wrong in our views, or we lack our filter, or we may say something which we later regret, especially when it’s publicly shared over social media.
+However, some caution is needed as we may possibly be wrong in our views, or we lack our filter, which may lead us to say something which we later regret, especially when it’s publicly shared over social media.

 The same goes for the decisions and actions we make day to day, at work, at home, in our relationships, or even the choices that we make personally for ourselves.